 Whole enhanced recovery pathway

 Larsen and colleagues report an economic analysis alongside a randomized trial with 56 hip replacement and 31 knee replacement participants in Denmark.87 The pathway used in the treatment arm (“accelerated care”) was not different from the control group (“conventional rehabilitation”) in terms of intraoperative management, analgesia, nausea control or bowel regulation.
-Differences in the treatment protocols between the two arms involved patient education, nutrition, admission times, staffing, and mobilization (described in Appendix 9).
+Differences in the treatment protocols between the two arms involved patient education, nutrition, admission times, staffing, and mobilization (described in Report Supplementary Material File 7).
 The accelerated care pathway was less costly and more effective than the control group both overall and in the subgroup of hip replacement participants.
 For knee replacement patients, the authors reported the accelerated care pathway to be cost-saving but less effective compared to the control group, albeit not statistically significant.
 They reported a cost saving of 618,075 Danish krone per QALY lost with accelerated care compared to conventional rehabilitation, which made it cost-effective (threshold of 160,000 krone per QALY in Denmark).

-Brunenberg and colleagues report an economic evaluation of a before-after trial with 98 hip and 62 knee replacement participants in The Netherlands.86 The intervention (‘Joint Recovery Programme’) consisted of a 20-minute pre-assessment screening 6 weeks before the operation for physical assessment and analysis of the home situation to aid discharge planning, patient education sessions 1 to 2 weeks before surgery; group rehabilitation sessions, and supervision by physical therapists and nurses (described in Appendix 9).
+Brunenberg and colleagues report an economic evaluation of a before-after trial with 98 hip and 62 knee replacement participants in The Netherlands.86 The intervention (‘Joint Recovery Programme’) consisted of a 20-minute pre-assessment screening 6 weeks before the operation for physical assessment and analysis of the home situation to aid discharge planning, patient education sessions 1 to 2 weeks before surgery; group rehabilitation sessions, and supervision by physical therapists and nurses (described in Report Supplementary Material File 7).
 Patients in the ‘usual care’ group underwent conventional physiotherapy for one hour daily, did not receive pre-assessment screening or information sessions, and discharge arrangements were addressed during admission to hospital.
 The joint recovery programme intervention was less costly and more effective than the control group for both hip and knee replacement, resulting in a cost saving of 1261 United States dollars (USD) per patient for hip replacement and 3336 USD per patient for knee replacement, albeit with no statistically significant difference in QALYs.
 The probability that the joint recovery programme was the most cost-effective option was above 80% for willingness to pay thresholds up to 45,000 USD.

 Preoperative components of enhanced recovery pathway